The Wound I Can Author: A Meditation on Cutting as Refuge from Dissociation

 The wound is not random.

-It emerges from a psychic landscape shaped by fear, longing, loneliness, and the urgent need to feel tethered to something real.
 The body responds with blood, swelling, repair—not metaphor, but biology insisting on continuity.
 The wound becomes a place where the body’s will to live becomes visible.
 Injury and healing collaborate.
+The bodily ego asserts itself where psychic boundaries have failed (Freud, 1923).

-● the desire to be entered, known, touched
+the desire to be entered, known, touched

 This paradox cannot be resolved through cutting.
-It takes a gradual, slow exposure to a relationship that does not rush nor abandon, does not react out of terror nor out of a desire to smother.
+It takes a gradual exposure to a relationship that does not rush nor abandon, does not intrude nor withdraw.
+But cutting allows it to be felt in a manageable form.

-There is horror in unwanted intrusion, yes.
 But there is an even more suffocating horror in absolute isolation.

-The cut holds both truths at once.
 It is a desperate, creative attempt to stay alive inside an impossible tension.

 VI.
 Writing Pain Upon the Skin